ArdaEO14455/Netsia_AI_Project_Front/README.md

+## Netsia AI Project Front End

+This AI application is designed to work as a development tool for company developers.
+Sharing many of its components and concepts with chatGPT, it serves as a conversation platform to interact with the AI.

+### Prerequisites

+Ensure that you have the following software installed:

+    Node.js (version 16.x or later)
+    npm (version 7.x or later) or yarn (version 1.x or later)

-Once you've cloned the repository, change directory to the parent of 'my-app' and ensure node and npm are installed:
+Once you've cloned the repository, change directory to the parent of 'my-app'.
+Ensure that you have the following software installed:

-node -v
-npm -v
+    Node.js (version 16.x or later)
+    npm (version 7.x or later) or yarn (version 1.x or later)

-it is recommended for
+it is recommended to set up a virtual environment with nodeenv using pip to install:

     pip install nodeenv

-or

-then activate the virtual environment:
+then activate the virtual environment in your terminal:
+ - **On Windows:**

+        ```bash
+        nodeenv venv
+        .\venv\Scripts\activate
+        ```

+    - **On macOS/Linux:**

+        ```bash
+        nodeenv venv
-source env/bin/activate
+        source venv/bin/activate

-change directory to 'my-app' and use npm to install the neccessary packages:

-React-router-dom: Routing
-npm install react-router-dom

-Bootstrap & Popper.js: CSS Library
-npm install bootstrap
+        ```

+Ensure that you are in the my-app directory, and install dependencies within the virtual environment:

-npm install @popperjs/core
+    npm install

-Axios: Login Authentication
+Use check that depenencies are installed in the terminal:

-npm install axios
+    npm list

-if you then use 'npm list' in the terminal, you should have the following:
+you should have the following:

 ├── @popperjs/core@2.11.8
 ├── @testing-library/jest-dom@5.17.0